 Several Siouan languages are extinct, or “sleeping”, and the rest are endangered, so documentation, language retention, and language revival are crucial issues, both for the Native communities and for linguists seeking to record usage patterns, establish the details of historical change or investigate the limits of Human Language grammatical structure.
 The chapters in part 2 of this volume illustrate a variety of approaches to language documentation, language pedagogy, and enhancing communities’ language resources.

 Many traditionally observable grammatical features have undergone rapid shift under “intense contact” conditions (i.e. violent colonization and historical trauma transmission), and as the numbers of fluent speakers decline Siouan languages are increasingly “housed” in the descriptions of linguists and non-fluent tribal and descendant communities.
 Yet while this shift in “housing” surely represents a great loss, it is also the site from which the future of Siouan languages is reborn in each moment of language reclamation and in every community program and activist agenda.
 Linguists and community members alike must be mindful to read linguistic descriptions – even those from trusted sources – with a grain of skepticism.
 How can we be sure that “the” meaning or pronunciation of a word is exactly as described or as unitary as the inherited documentation makes it out to be?
 How can we be sure that one linguistic practice is “traditional” and another is influenced by English?
 How can we be sure that a grammatical paradigm documented by a linguist consists of fully productive and obligatory oppositions, or that its descendant among contemporary speakers really is “reduced” in any way?
 Non-Native linguists, community members and descendants have tended to approach and answer these questions in different ways, with different interests.
 The gulf between these approaches and interests can be perceived in the lack of attendee overlap between meetings like the Dhegiha Preservation Society and the Siouan and Caddoan Languages Conference.
 It can be observed in the mismatch between linguists’ stated intentions of developing material useful to community-based programs, and these same community-based programs’ lack of access to and use for these materials.
-We feel that it is only by bringing these interests and approaches into conversation that these roads will cross, gulfs be breached, academic linguists’ work decolonizing rather than colonizing, decayed and broken trust rebuilt, and language-reclamation programs .
+We feel that it is only by bringing these interests and approaches into conversation that these roads will cross, gulfs be breached, academic linguists’ work decolonizing rather than colonizing, decayed and broken trust rebuilt, and language-reclamation programs strengthened.

 Part III Analyses of individual Siouan languages (Rood Boyle Johnson Rosen Johnson et al)